w3c/secure-payment-confirmation/scope.md

 ### Enrollment for both payment authentication and account login

-* During a guest checkout experience, Alice selects a payment instrument.
-As part of authenticating, she enrolls her authenticator with the bank in association with the payment instrument.
+* During a guest checkout experience, Alice selects an instrument.
+As part of authenticating, she enrolls her authenticator with the bank in association with the instrument.
 * In addition, Alice is prompted to set up a user account with this particular merchant, leveraging the same authentication credentials.
 * The goal is thus to enable Alice to use the same authentication credential to (1) make payments on multiple sites, and (2) log into this site.